 Why is the Zika virus of such great concern?

-Zika has raised global concerns due to how strongly it is correlated with the fetal deformity known as microphealy, affecting brain and skull development.
-This is a link that arose when, in Brazil, an extraordinarly high cadence of Zika and micrcophaly occurred in the second half of 2015.
-Zika may also be linked to Guillain-Barre syndrome, which affects a person’s immune system and causes nerve cell damage that leads to muscle weakness and paralysis, even – fortunately this is a pretty rare affliction.
+Zika has raised global concerns due to how strongly it is correlated with the fetal deformity known as microphealy, which affects brain and skull development.
+This is a link that arose when, in Brazil, an extraordinarily high level of Zika and microphealy occurred in the second half of 2015.
+Zika may also be linked to Guillain-Barre syndrome, which affects a person’s immune system and causes nerve cell damage that leads to muscle weakness and paralysis, even.
+Fortunately, this latter effect is a pretty rare.

 How is the Zika virus transmitted?

 The Zika virus is mainly transmitted to people via mosquito bites.
 Intercourse with infected individuals is also another form of transmitting the virus.

 Where does Zika in Galapagos and Ecuador in 2018 occur?